Table of Contents

 Cash-to-cash Cycle/Business Cycle = Days in Inventory + Days in Accounts Receivable – Days in Accounts Payable

 4. Flexibility.
-Maximum percentage of change in volume or product mix possible in a fixed period of time.
+The maximum percentage of change in volume or product mix possible in a fixed period of time.

 Total Delivered Cost – includes manufacturing, distribution, inventory carrying costs and accounts receivable carrying costs.